Port of Salvador: History

-Europeans first saw what was to become the Port of Salvador in 1502.
-In 1549, Portuguese settlers led by Brazil's first governor-general, Tome de Sousa, established the new town.
+Europeans first saw what was to become the Port of Salvador in 1502, during the 1501-1502 expedition of Amerigo Vespucci.
+In 1549, Portuguese settlers led by Brazil's first governor-general, Tomé de Sousa, established the new town.
 It became the seat of Brazil's first Catholic bishopric in 1552, and by 1583, over 1600 people lived there.
 At the time of the American Revolution in the late 18th century, the Port of Salvador was bigger than any American city.
 The busy port was a target for pirates and privateers.
 Dutch soldiers captured it in 1624, but the Portuguese retook the Port of Salvador the next year, holding it until Brazilian independence in 1823.
 In 1763, the seat of the colonial government was moved to Rio de Janeiro, and the Port of Salvador entered an era of decline that lasted until the 20th century.

 The 1940s brought economic and population growth to the Port of Salvador.
 By 1948, almost 350 thousand people lived there.
 When an industrial center and petrochemical complex were built nearby in the early 1970s, the need for a modern port became clear.
 The first terminal at the Port of Salvador was opened in 1975.
 The 1990s brought city clean-up and restoration efforts to the Port of Salvador.
 The old downtown area, called Pelourinho, was restored to become the city's cultural center.
 Although the city center is now a UNESCO World Heritage Site, it remains relatively empty.
 Local merchants often import events and activity to animate the area.